Meudt: Coat of arms

 The community's arms were officially conferred on 22 January 1938 and the design is taken from the community seal borne since Nassau times (since 1816), and bears Nassau tinctures.
 The key stands for the community's patron saint, Peter.

 Culture and sightseeing

 The town hall built in 1596 is the oldest maintained in the Westerwald.
 Notable is its roof construction with the cambered spire light.
 Also worth seeing are the Gangolfusbrunnen (spring), which is the Eisenbach's source, and the Jewish cemetery.

 The Gangolfushalle, newly opened in 2006, offers modern event space for over 500 seating places.

 Economy and infrastructure

+Meudt is connected to the public transport through the local bus lines 464, 481, 492, 997 and 998 and located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), fare zone number 422.

 West of the community is found Bundesstraße 255, linking Montabaur and Herborn, and to the east runs Bundesstraße 8 from Limburg an der Lahn to Hennef.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 7 km away.

-Meudt had a station at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), but this railway today line is only in service for fright traffic.
+Meudt had a station at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), nowadays this line between Montabaur and Wallmerod is only in service for fright traffic and from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ), on the Montabaur - Wallmerod section, there were touristic special train rides in 2005, 2006, 2007 and 2010, organized by IWQ e.
+V.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.